Actindo-AG/Documentation/DataHub/UserInterface/02j_HTMLTemplates.md

   Select the checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected HTML template.
-This button is only displayed, when the checkbox of an HTML template is selected.
+This button is only displayed if the checkbox of an HTML template is selected.
 Alternatively, you can click directly a row in the list to edit an HTML template.
   For detailed information, see [Edit an HTML template](../Operation/03_ManageHTMLTemplates.md#edit-an-html-template).

 The list displays all HTML templates.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.